<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 And How To Spot One Before You Hire Them

-The remodeling business in the Greater Sarasota Region has been in a permanent boom for years and shows no signs of slowing down.
+The remodeling business in our region has experienced a permanent boom for years and shows no signs of slowing down.
 While that’s great news for contractors, it’s not so good for homeowners.

 Why?

-Because where there is great demand, there is great opportunity – and not all takers are honest.
+Because where there is great demand, there is great opportunity – and not all companies are honest.

-Becoming a licensed contractor in Florida isn’t easy.
-You have to submit financial information, go through a credit check and FBI background check complete with fingerprinting, and more.
-The whole process takes months and can cost thousands of dollars.
+Becoming a licensed contractor isn’t easy.
+Applicants must submit financial information, survive a credit check and an FBI background check complete with fingerprinting, and more.
+The entire process takes months and can cost thousands of dollars.

 These requirements are meant to protect homeowners from unscrupulous remodeling contractors, but enforcement personnel are not able to prevent all unlicensed activity.

-Unlicensed contractors are common throughout Florida despite our State’s strict guidelines – or perhaps because of them.
-And with these contractors come serious risks for the homeowners who hire them.
+Unlicensed contractors are common throughout Florida, despite our State’s strict guidelines – or perhaps because of them.
+And these contractors could create serious risks for the homeowners who hire them.

 Below are five of the biggest risks you’ll face from unlicensed contractors, followed by ways to protect yourself from placing your home at the mercy of those who prey on the unwary.